DavidVargasxyz/davidvargasxyz.github.io/content/linux/AutoFS.md

 #### Additional directives:

 **master_map_name**
-\- Name of the master map.
-Default is /etc/auto.master **timeout**
+- Name of the master map.
+Default is */etc/auto.master* **timeout**
-\- time in second to unmount a share.
+- Time in second to unmount a share.
 **negative_timeout**
-\- Timeout (in seconds) value for failed mount attempts.
+- Timeout (in seconds) value for failed mount attempts.
 (1 minute default) **mount_nfs_default_protocol**
-\- Sets the NFS version used to mount shares. logging
+- Sets the NFS version used to mount shares.
+**logging**
-\- Logging level (none, verbose, debug)
+- Logging level (none, verbose, debug)
-\- Default is none (disabled)
+- Default is none (disabled)

 - Normally left to their default values.